tibotix/id_schema/README.md

 LengthSequence((1,10,20)) # also maps to lengths (1,10,20)
 ```

-If you only want the resulting random string sequence to contain only unique elements,
+If you want the resulting random string sequence to contain only unique elements,
 you can use the keyword argument `unique=True`.
 The default is `unique=False`.

 Here are some examples on how to use the `RandomGroup` component.